Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 - The Kini prefab however needs Relative angle = No to be visible, and the z-axis is the up axis.

 ![AR-vos_AnimAxes](images/AR-vos_AnimAxes.png)

+### 2. Use dummy animations to simply reposition the prefab on the trigger image.

+- Especially if you can't rebuild the prefab with a different origin or orientation, you might want to use a "dummy" animation to reposition it with respect to the trigger image.
+- Length can be very short, for instance 0.1 seconds.
+- BUT set Persist = Yes and Repeat = No, so it just jumps there and stays there.
+If you do not, the bell sound on the monk prefab "youseiSeedPod_Bell" will jitter constantly.